 3. Theme from The Dukes of Hazzard (Good Ol' Boys)

-This song became incredibly popular as the theme song to The Dukes of Hazzard and hit number one in 1980.
+This song became incredibly popular as the theme song to the Dukes of Hazzard and hit No. 1 in 1980.
 Jennings also provided narration for the show and even made an in-person appearance in the last season.

 2. "Luckenbach, Texas (Back to the Basics of Love)"

-1. "Mamas Don't Let Your Babies Grow Up to Be Cowboys"
+1. "Mammas Don't Let Your Babies Grow Up to Be Cowboys"

 This duet with Willie Nelson was nominated for an Academy of Country Music Award for Single Record of the Year in 1978.
-One of Jennings' greatest songs of all time, this had to be number one on our list.
-If you've never heard this timeless song stop what you're doing and appreciate the greatness.
+One of Jennings' greatest songs of all time, this Ed Bruce classic had to be No. 1 on our list.
+If you've never heard this timeless song, please stop what you're doing and appreciate its greatness.